kavgan/VM-SETUP/LoginSetup.md

     vim vm_key.pub

 Paste public key from local machine and save.
+Then add to list of authorized keys.

     echo vm_key.pub >> ~/.ssh/authorized_keys

+Copy key to the right folder on serve and set correct permissions.

     mv vm_key.pub ~/.ssh/